s-rathyen/s-rathyen.github.io/essays/software-engineering.md

 ## Agile Project Management
 <img class="ui small left floated image" src="../images/agile.png">
-APM makes large projects easy to handle by breaking them into small pieces.
+APM is a method that makes large projects easy to handle by breaking them into small pieces.
 For our Final Project in ICS 314, our groups used IDPM (Issue Driven Project Management), a type of APM.
 IDPM organizes group web application development using the following guidelines:
  * Meet 2x/week to discuss and manage project
 * Break work up into 72 hour tasks
 * Create a GitHub issue for each task